The Hidden Emotional Toll of Supporting Someone with OCD

 Why Helping Feels So Confusing

-👉 Reduce it as quickly as possible.
+👉 We try to reduce it as quickly as possible.

-Reassure
+Reassure them

-Step in
+Step in to solve the problem

-Help them avoid triggers
+Help them avoid situations that make them anxious

 The Trap: When Helping Starts to Hurt